 What Is an Exit Light Combo?

 A combo integrates an illuminated EXIT panel (single or double face, field-selectable chevrons) with one or two adjustable lamp heads.
 Under normal power, the charger maintains the battery and the EXIT legend stays lit.
 On outage, the transfer circuit switches to battery, the heads energize, and the sign remains readable for at least 90 minutes.
-Because the sign and lighting share a power feed, charger, and diagnostics, you reduce wiring complexity and future service points.
+Because the sign and lighting share a power feed, charger, and diagnostics, you reduce wiring complexity and future service points—especially when using a UL 924 exit sign emergency light combo designed and tested as a unified system.

 Combos vs. Separate Units